KickToken [new] (KICK) Price Tops $0.0148 on Exchanges

-KickToken [new] (CURRENCY:KICK) traded flat against the U.S. dollar during the 1-day period ending at 7:00 AM E.T. on February 25th.
-KickToken [new] has a market cap of $22.07 million and $2.82 million worth of KickToken [new] was traded on exchanges in the last day.
-In the last week, KickToken [new] has traded flat against the U.S. dollar.
-One KickToken [new] coin can now be bought for $0.0148 or 0.00000030 BTC on major exchanges.
+KickToken [new] (CURRENCY:KICK) traded flat against the dollar during the twenty-four hour period ending at 0:00 AM ET on February 25th.
+KickToken [new] has a total market cap of $22.07 million and $2.82 million worth of KickToken [new] was traded on exchanges in the last 24 hours.
+One KickToken [new] coin can currently be purchased for $0.0148 or 0.00000030 BTC on exchanges.
+During the last seven days, KickToken [new] has traded flat against the dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.